 comforts, and a shallow draft to access remote rivers and

 Rebecca became hooked on travel after spending a year of high school in a small Spanish province bordering Morocco.
 She studied Environmental Biology earning her degree at CU Boulder.
 A musical streak culminated in a performance with the Philadelphia Orchestra, and a penchant for travel manifested itself in years spent guiding around the U.S. She fell for Asia during extensive travels in the region, where she expertly captures its people and places in photos.
 She revels in sharing her deep first-hand knowledge and was named a Condé Nast Traveler Top Travel Specialist for 2007.
-Rebecca was also named one of the World's Top Travel Agents by Travel + Leisure magazine in 2011.
+Rebecca was also named one of the World's Top Travel Agents by Travel + Leisure magazine for five years running.

 As a child, Pat dreamed of becoming an astronaut, but decided that exploring the world and its various cultures would be just as exciting.
 He earned a degree in Operations Management from Western Washington University, climbed the corporate ladder, then began leading tours worldwide until he discovered his current ideal situation: a career requiring frequent destination research.
 His expansive travels in our region over decades make him an unsurpassed resource for crafting extraordinary itineraries.